asafrehavi/nodejs/sse/README.md

-# sse communiction examople example at  redis folder
+# sse communiction  example at  redis folder
 <br />
 This is example  of node js server create communication with the client (index.html file at the public directory)
 <br />